SDDNG/yourdogshealth/README.md

 The live link can be found here - https://sddng.github.io/yourdogshealth/

 ## Credits
+The Code Institute Template was used as a starting point and the Code Institute Love Running project was then used to get some structure.

 ### Content
 The icons in the navigation menu and the footer were taken from Font Awesome.
 The dog favicon for the web tab is from and https://favicon.io/emoji-favicons/dog/.